ByteRoast/music-sharity/PRIVACY.md

 - Data retention: None (stateless execution)

 **Data flow (Web version only):**

 ```
 Your Browser → Cloudflare Worker → Odesli API → Cloudflare Worker → Your Browser
              (no logging)        (public API)      (no logging)
 ```

-**Native apps (Android, iOS, Windows, macOS, Linux):**
+**Native apps (Android, Windows):**

 Native applications communicate **directly** with the Odesli API without any proxy or intermediary, ensuring maximum privacy and zero additional infrastructure.

 **Transparency:**

 The proxy source code is fully open source and auditable:

 - Repository: [github.com/ByteRoast/music-sharity-proxy](https://github.com/ByteRoast/music-sharity-proxy)
 - Configuration: `wrangler.toml` shows `observability.enabled = false`
 - Worker code: `worker.js` contains no logging or data collection logic

-If you have privacy concerns about the web version, we recommend using our native applications (Android, iOS, Windows, macOS, Linux) which guarantee direct API communication with zero intermediaries.
+If you have privacy concerns about the web version, we recommend using our native applications which guarantee direct API communication with zero intermediaries.

 ## Data Storage

 Music Sharity does **NOT** store any data:

-- ✅ No conversion history
+- No conversion history
-- ✅ No cached links
+- No cached links
-- ✅ No user preferences saved
+- No user preferences saved
-- ✅ No local databases
+- No local databases
-- ✅ No API keys or secrets
+- No API keys or secrets
-- ✅ All conversions happen in real-time and are immediately discarded
+- All conversions happen in real-time and are immediately discarded

 ## Permissions Required